cpg314/polarhouse/README.md

 - inserting Polars Dataframes into Clickhouse tables (and creating these if necessary).
 - and vice-versa retrieving Clickhouse query results as Polars Dataframes.

-Communication with Clickhouse is made through the [klickhouse] crate.
+Polarhouse uses the native TCP Clickhouse protocol via the [`klickhouse`](https://github.com/Protryon/klickhouse) crate.
+It maps the Polars and Clickhouse types, and builds Polars `Series` (resp.
+Clickhouse columns) after transforming the data if necessary.

 ```
 Polars